arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

 A detailed branchy cell
 -----------------------

-We can build on the :ref:`single segment cell example <gs_single_cell>` to create a more complex single cell model, in terms of the morphology, dynamics, and discretisation control.
+We can expand on the :ref:`single segment cell example <gs_single_cell>` to create a more complex single cell model, and going through the process in more detail.

-We start by building the cell, a process which can be split into 3 parts:
+We start by building the cell.
+This will be a *cable cell* with complex geometry and dynamics which can be constructed from 3 components:

-1. Define the geometry of the cell using a **morphology**.
+1. A **morphology** defining the geometry of the cell.
-1. Define the regions and locations of interest on the cell using a **label dictionary**
+2. A **label dictionary** storing labeled expressions which define regions and locations of interest on the cell.
-2. Set various properties and dynamics on these labeled regions and locations, using a **decor**.
-This includes hints about how the cell is to be modeled under the hood, by splitting it into discrete control volumes (CV).
+3. A **decor** defining various properties and dynamics on these labeled regions and locations.
+   The decor also includes hints about how the cell is to be modeled under the hood, by splitting it into discrete control volumes (CV).

+Next, we construct a *single cell model*.
+This model takes care of a lot of details behind the scenes: it sets up a recipe (more on recipes :ref:`here <modelrecipe>`), creates a simulation object, manages the hardware etc. These details become more important when modeling a network of cells, but can be abstracted away when working with single cell networks.

+The single cell model has 5 main functions:

+1. It holds the **global properties** of the model
+2. It registers **probes** on specific locations on the cell to measure the voltage.
+3. It **runs** the simulation.
+4. It collects **spikes** from spike detectors.
+5. It collects the voltage **traces** from registered probes.

+The cell
+********

+Before creating the actual cell object, we have to create its components.

 The morpholohgy
 ^^^^^^^^^^^^^^^
-Let's begin with constructing the following morphology:
+We begin by constructing the following morphology:

 .. figure:: ../gen-images/example0_morph.svg
    :width: 400